samsal81/ECommerceSiteCucumberTest/README.md

 # ECommerce Website Tested With Cucumber
-This is a page object model framework I designed using selenium to automate testing on an e-commerce mock website.
+This is a page object model framework I designed using selenium to automate testing on an e-commerce mock website. also for easy understanding of the test nature I have used cucumber and gherkin.

 ## Usage
 To use this project you will need: